Taking care of your long-term colon health is your choice. Your gut is trusting you to make the right one.

 If the test detects an abnormality in your stool, it is not a colon cancer diagnosis.

-After you receive your kit, register it here.
-Watch the Instructions for Use video (or follow the enclosed instructions), then mail your kit back to Labcorp using the preaddressed and prepaid mailing label.
+After you receive your kit, watch the instructional video (or follow the enclosed instructions), then mail your kit back to Labcorp using the preaddressed and prepaid mailer.

 • Connect with your doctor to discuss your results